-Retailers have been working hard to provide at least six feet of space between people in store locations, but this isn’t possible at most cash registers.
+Retailers have been working hard to provide at least 6 feet of space between people in store locations, but this isn’t possible at most cash registers.
 Consequently, this is the most dangerous part of a store, according to CNN.

-In an attempt to solve this problem, many retailers have installed plexiglass at cash registers to create a protective barrier between customers and employees.
+Many retailers have installed plexiglass at cash registers to create a protective barrier between customers and employees.
 Trader Joe’s and The Home Depot are among the retailers that have taken this measure.

 If it’s deemed effective, this feature could be here to stay after the pandemic, because COVID-19 isn’t the only virus out there.
 Plexiglass could help protect customers and employees from other illnesses, such as the common cold and stomach flu.

 Many employers require employees to have temperature checks at the door — an additional measure to ensure safety and help mitigate the spread of COVID-19.